Thokya/neovim-lua/README.md

 To use this configuration, simply copy the `init.lua` file to your NeoVim configuration directory.
 By default, this is located at `~/.config/nvim`.

 # Conclusion
 I hope you find it useful too.
-If you have any questions or suggestionsk, feel free to open an issue on this repository.
+If you have any questions or suggestions, feel free to open an issue on this repository.